nickjohngray/blockout/README.md

   | ___ \| |    | | | || |    |    \  | | | || | | |  | |
   | |_/ /| |____\ \_/ /| \__/\| |\  \ \ \_/ /| |_| |  | |
   \____/ \_____/ \___/  \____/\_| \_/  \___/  \___/   \_/
-              Building Blocks that think outside the box
+              Building Blocks that REACT outside the box
 </pre>

-## React Components that you can fully customise.
-Including  the BLEEPin stryles!!!!
+######BlockOut is a React Component Library that makes  styling grate again

-#### See examples by running yarn start
+By styles, I mean css styles, in the pass I have worked with many other React component libraries   and I have found very difficult  to style  and use.
+I'll update this readme after adding each componet.

-I will add all my reusable components here
+I know there is just a Toggler Component right now, but all this is going to change when BlockOut makes coding grate again.

 Contact me nickjohngray@gmail.com for help.